 I very much enjoyed watching this short film because it totally depicts the reality of most closeted men (most especially the ones in the spotlight) where they would rather deny themselves the freedom to acknowledge what they are than be condemned by the cruel and unforgiving society.

 The actors who played Crim and D are both likable.
-I can just feel the hurt pouring out of Amir-Cohen throughout the mid-to-last scenes.
+I can just feel the hurt pouring out of Amir-Cohen throughout those latter scenes.
 Jennings was equally impressive!
 They really do have great chemistry and I won’t mind seeing them together on screen again.